 Breast implant illness (BII) is a term used to describe a group of symptoms and signs presumably caused by breast implants.
 A small proportion of women who undergo breast implant surgery (both for aesthetic and reconstructive purposes) say they manifested a series of symptoms whose origin they attribute to the presence of their implants.
 Although not a medical diagnosis, they refer to their symptoms as Breast Implant Illness.

-Various studies have been conducted to assess the symptoms described by women with breast implants, however, these symptoms have not been shown to differ significantly in women without implants.
+Various studies have been conducted to assess the symptoms described by women with breast implants, however, these symptoms have not been shown to differ from those women without implants.

 Although there is no known pathophysiological explanation for the numerous patient complaints and there is no specific diagnostic test, the number of women requesting explanation surgery is increasing.
 This phenomenon is probably increased by the large number of women who express opinions about their experiences with breast implants on social networks.
-However, it is difficult to quantify these symptoms due to their highly subjective nature.
+However, it is difficult to quantify these symptoms.

 In most cases, the physical examination by the doctor does not reveal a clear basis for complaints.
 The symptoms most commonly described by patients who say they have this disease are fatigue, chronic pain, rash, dry skin, anxiety, irregular heart rate, neurological abnormalities (confusion, dizziness, insomnia), weight gain, runny nose, loss hair, endocrine dysfunction, etc.